-Based on the above list on non-compliant portions of Ordinance No. 18-01 and the limited local regulatory authority of ADUs and JADUs as of January 1, 2020 under state law, staff is proposing a repeal of Ordinance No. 18-01 and replacement with a new ADU ordinance, provided as Exhibits A and B (Urgency and Non-Urgency) to Attachment 1, that reflects the myriad of changes in the 2019 ADU Laws.
+Based on the above list on non-compliant portions of Ordinance No. 18-01 and the limited local regulatory authority of ADUs and JADUs as of January 1, 2020 under state law, staff is proposing a repeal of Ordinance No. 18-01 and replacement with a new ADU ordinance, provided as Attachments 1 and 2 (Urgency and Non-Urgency), that reflects the myriad of changes in the 2019 ADU Laws.